 Ideal uses

-Projecting windows are suitable for long trips and spaces requiring constant ventilation, such as sleeping or food preparation areas.
+Push windows are suitable for long trips and spaces requiring constant ventilation, such as sleeping or food preparation areas.

-Note that these windows are the most recommended for camper vans
+Note that these windows are the most recommended for Campervans

 3. Sliding windows